kennyvel/kennyvel.github.io/_pages/about.md

 Hello, I’m Kenny

-I’m a USC graduate currently residing in Calfornia, born and raised in Socal.
-Coding for games is how I grew to enjoy coding throughout college.
+I’m a USC graduate currently residing in Calfornia, born and raised in SoCal.
+Learning to coding for games is how I grew to enjoy coding throughout college while getting beat down by boring major classes.

 In my free time, I mainly watch anime, read manga, go to the gym, and play video games with friends.

 Top 3 manga/anime:

 Land of the Lustrous, March Comes in like a Lion, Freiren: Beyond Journey’s End

-Games I currently grind:
+Game(s) I currently grind:

-Destiny 2 and Apex Legends
+Apex Legends and Valorant